Ramandeep3/full-stack-work/README.md

-# practice-rep
+# full-stack-work

-this is the practice for repo
+all the projects are here